 Donnelle leads the chapter’s efforts in western Maryland, applying the scientific knowledge and tools needed to improve forest health on public and private lands, as well as working with local stakeholders to promote Maryland’s forests as part of a bright and prosperous future for the region.

-"Sometimes I get satisfaction very quickly from my work, but other projects, like tree planting, will take years to see results.
-It’s very satisfying to know that I can do these long-term projects and they’ll continue on and on."
+"Sometimes I get satisfaction very quickly from my work, such as from a prescribed burn, but other projects, like tree plantings, will take years to see results.
+It’s very gratifying to know that I can do these long-term projects and they’ll continue into the future."

 Rebecca works with donors to understand their conservation and geographic priorities, with a goal of ensuring our donors are well informed about the chapter's work and knowledgeable about the impact they are making.